skyfrk/hackthewood-berlin-2019/docs/tapio-goes-ifttt.md

 * Install [dotnet](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-install-script)
 * Setup [tapio CloudConnector](https://developer.tapio.one/docs/CloudConnector/CloudConnectorCore.html)
 * Setup [remote debugging with VS Code](https://www.hanselman.com/blog/RemoteDebuggingWithVSCodeOnWindowsToARaspberryPiUsingNETCoreOnARM.aspx)
-* Setup the PIR sensor and the RGG LED using the GPIO interface and a library like [Unosquare.RaspberryIO](https://github.com/unosquare/raspberryio).
+* Setup the PIR sensor and the RGG LED using the GPIO interface and a library like [Unosquare.RaspberryIO](https://github.com/unosquare/raspberryio) and deploy an OPC UA server which monitors the motion sensor and controls the RGB LED.

 ### Building the connector

-* uses webhooks
-* must listen for events
+The tapio-IFTTT connector should be capable of:

-  * from IFTTT
+* Send and receive events from IFTTT over Webhooks
-  * from tapio eventhub
+* Send and receive events from tapio using
-  * or simple stateAPI polling
-* must be able to send events to IFTTT
-* must be able to send "events" (stateAPI calls) to tapio
-* ngrok as tool
+  * Microsoft Azure EventHub
-* auth?
+  * tapio StateAPI
+* Authenticating event processing requests

+>For testing Webhooks the tiny program **ngrok** can come in handy.
+Ngrok can forward requets from the web to your local developer machine.